-The good, the bad and the undigested choices in consuming carbohydrates
+The good, the bad, and the undigested choices in consuming carbs

 This kind of carb falls under complex carbs but unlike starch, it cannot be digested.
 These kinds of food just pass through our digestive system and, in the process, cleans the colon and helps maintain healthy bowel movement.
 Many foods rich in fiber are also low in calories.
 Vegetables, oats, and cereals are common fiber sources.

-If you’re thinking of cutting off more, you have to understand what you’re going to lose.
-There’s a reason why your body needs carbohydrates, so maybe reconsider before completely taking it out of your system.
-You might find that you’ll lose more than just your weight.
+If you’re thinking of cutting off more carbs, you have to understand what you’re going to lose.
+There’s a reason why your body needs carbohydrates, so reconsider it before completely taking it out of your system.